jameshughes89/cs101/site/assignments/zombies/zombies.rst

 especially for the spread and cure probabilities.

 Typically, when analyzing a stochastic simulation of something, we run the simulation many times in order to get an idea of how things work *in general*.
-Run the simulation many times (try 100) and, in a list, keep track of the number of iterations each of the simulations took to finish (remember, the ``simulate_infections_disease`` returns a list whose length ``-1`` would be the number of steps the simulation took).
+Run the full simulation 100 times and, in a list, keep track of the number of iterations each of the 100 simulations took to finish (remember, the ``simulate_infections_disease`` returns a list whose length minus one would be the number of steps the simulation took).
 Visualize the distribution of steps of the infections disease scenario with the provided ``draw_distribution`` function.
 Like before, be sure to run try varying values for the spread and cure probabilities.

     ``Make a world``